 We will keep your information safe and secure and have systems, processes and training designed to achieve this.

 We collect information from you using a variety of different methods, including when you apply for a property or service, complete one of our forms, when you call, write, email or meet with us.
 We may also obtain information about you from other Falkirk Council services

 In order to provide housing services, we may collect information from other sources including other landlords, other Local Authorities, Government Departments, Falkirk Health and Social Care Partnership, contractors, credit check agencies.
 On occasion, we may receive information from neighbours or other members of the public.

 We may take photographs at our events, at our properties and in our communities to use for general marketing and publicity.
 However, photographs of individuals will only be used for those purposes with your consent.
 We may also take photographs of our properties for the purposes of managing our tenancies and recovering the costs of rechargeable works.

 Who might we share your information with?

 We share limited personal data with our contractors who are carrying out services on our behalf.
 For example, to arrange access if you have requested a repair.
 We may share information with our community partners such as NHS Forth Valley and Police Scotland.
-As well as these partners we may share with government departments, with our regulators and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.
+As well as these partners we may share with government departments, other Local Authorities, with our regulators and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.
 We may also need to share information with solicitors, estate and letting agents, landlords, Sheriff Officers, surveyors and valuers.